Eugenijus/Decathlon-POJO/README.md

 - [x] 8.
 Be sure to keep the code design simple, but allowing to easily change or add more **input sources** and/or **output file formats**.
 - [x] 9.
 Unit tests for the code are MANDATORY. *(12/12 Test Case classes Done)*
 - [x] 10.
 No external libraries are allowed in addition to the Java standard API except JUnit.
-- [ ] 11.
+- [x] 11.
 Gradle should be used as building tool.
 - [x] 12.
 Recommended java version is 7, but not mandatory.
-- [ ] 13.
+- [x] 13.
 Please zip your code together with the project file.
 Keep in mind that we are going to run both your program and the tests.
   .
-- [ ] 14.
-It is preferred that IntelliJ is used as IDEA.
+- [x] 14.
+It is preferred that IntelliJ is used as IDEA. *I used Spring STS to write all code, then migrated source to InteliJ and it worked.
+See ziped project Decathlon-Gradle.zip*
 - [x] 15.
 Try to keep your code as readable as possible.
 We value code simplicity.
 - [x] 16.
 Use object-oriented approach with design patterns where applicable. *(Strategy, ...)*